-From enrollment through graduation, the academic progress of students is of primary concern to every member of Vaughn College's faculty and staff.
-Students can seek assistance in planning their course schedules and programs with a member of the advisement team.
-The Advisement Center is located on the first floor of the Library.
-Changes in schedules or programs require consultation with the adviser and, in some cases, the department chair.
+From registration to graduation, the academic progress of students is of primary concern to every member of Vaughn College's faculty and staff.
+Students can seek assistance in planning their course schedules and programs.

+Changes in schedules or programs require further consultation with the adviser and the department chair.